wp-plugins/bepro-listings/readme.txt

 2. The listings and detail pages are templates.
 Yes, they can be rearanged, sections removed, and be completely restyled.
 Thats why you can use our plugin for so many different listing niches.

 3. Our addons all communicate.
 You can create a new addon which can communicate with them too.
-This facilitates extreamly unique mashups.
+This facilitates extreamly unique combinations of layouts and features (**mash ups**).

 = Popular Uses =

-BePro Listings can be applied to any listings scenario.
-It's designed to be modular and flexible, facilitating custom combinations, as you integrate it into your current theme.
+BePro Listings can be integrated into your current **theme**.
 Configure options like, # of uploads, **ajax search filter**, default search distance, and item page details.
 With our profile shortcode, you can allow your members to control their own submissions (add/edit/delete).
 Look at some of the ways people are using the plugin:

 	* Paid Listings - Use our s2member or PMPro addons to charge users for listing on your website
 	* Store Finder - List your store or shop branches including, location and contact details